Choose from 500+ tracks and trails across Aotearoa New Zealand.

 If you are at particular risk of COVID-19 due to underlying health conditions or age, you may wish to take extra precautions when considering outdoor recreation.

-What activities are available at Alert Level 2
+What activities are available at different alert levels

 The Mountain Safety Council have created the COVID-19 Outdoors website which provides advice on what activities you can do, and how to keep safe while doing them.
 The Walking Access Commission is one of a number of organisations who have endorsed this resource.